 Exclusion for Medical Expenses.
 California allows an exclusion from gross income for employer-provided accident, health insurance, and medical expense reimbursement for registered domestic partners and the partner's dependents if expenses were not previously deducted.
 Self-employed individuals may also claim a deduction for health insurance costs paid for themselves, their spouses, and dependents.
 In addition, self-employed individuals may also claim this deduction for health insurance costs paid for registered domestic partner and the domestic partner's dependents.
+Enter the amount included in federal income in column B.

 Employer-Provided Adoption Assistance Exclusion.
 With regard to adoption of children with special needs, California has not conformed to the federal provisions providing for a potential increase in the exclusion for the year in which the adoption becomes final or the limitation based upon the aggregate amount paid in all years.
 For more information, get form FTB 5123, Employer Provided Adoption Assistance Exclusion, or FTB Pub.
-1001, Supplemental Guidelines to California Adjustments (2003).
+1001, Supplemental Guidelines to California Adjustments (2004).